Donors/Partners: Diaspora Armenians Who Own Homes in Armenia, UNHCR, Individual Donors

 Once the legal paperwork is finalized between Aleppo-NGO and the donor, Aleppo-NGO identifies an appropriate family (depending on the size of the family and size of the allocated apartment) from its database.
 Aleppo-NGO and the identified family sign a separate contract in which Aleppo-NGO is able to evict the family by providing a 2-month notice to the family.

 If UNHCR funding is available, UNHCR may be able to provide $2,500 worth of furniture to furnish the apartment.
-The furniture becomes the property of Aleppo-NGO and is removed from the apartment if the donor decides to anull the contract or the duration of contract runs out.
+The furniture becomes the property of Aleppo-NGO and is removed from the apartment if the donor decides to annul the contract or when the duration of contract ends.

-If you have an apartment or house in Armenia that you would like to make available for free to an Arstakh Armenian family, reach out to us at email@example.com.
+If you have an apartment or house in Armenia that you would like to make available for free to an Artsakh Armenian family, reach out to us at email@example.com.